Saurabh-997/Heart_disease_prediction/README.md

 # Heart_disease_prediction
-Analysis on a pre-prosessed dataset of cleveland predicting the heart disease presence and scailing the intensity.
+Analysis on a dataset of cleveland predicting the heart disease presence and scailing the intensity.
 To understand Dataset More Clearly, we have the following Information.
 1. Age: Between 35 to 75.
 2. Sex:  1 = male and 0 = female.